 Uncontested Eviction Price Includes: Preparing, Court Filing Service, and Up to 5 Attempts to Serve All Tenants and Unnamed Occupants for Premise Only.

 This can be done many different ways, depending on the circumstances.
-Terminate the Tenancy by preparing and serving a 3 Day Notice, 30 Day Notice, 60 Day Notice, 90 Day Notice, or 120 Day Notice.
+Terminate the Tenancy by preparing and serving a 3 Day Notice To Pay Rent Or Quit, 15 Day Notice To Pay Rent Or Quit, 30 Day Notice, 60 Day Notice, 90 Day Notice, or 120 Day Notice.
 Serve the tenants properly, with the correct notice, and once the notice has expired the landlord can file a lawsuit for an Unlawful Detainer.
 Above all, we always highly recommend all landlords hire a professional to prepare and serve the notice to vacate.

 A landlord should never rely on a notice that has not been prepared and served by a professional.
 It is very important that a landlord understands the negative impact a faulty notice to vacate can have on the entire eviction process.
 In most cases landlords will have to re-file the entire complaint and have to start the entire process all over again.